vintagedon/nist-ai-rmf-cookbook/README.md

 ### v0.2/0.3 Preview: Framework-Guided Decision Making

-We've informally decided Business ChatGPT might be worth exploring with it's added security controls and team functions.
+We've informally decided Business ChatGPT might be worth exploring with its added security controls and team functions.
 Now we'll use our v0.1 framework to evaluate it formally in v0.2.

 The context:

 - Potential replacement for ChatGPT Plus in our Tier 1 (daily workhorse) slot
-- connectors enable secure access to Outlook, Teams, and SharePoint
+- Connectors enable secure access to Outlook, Teams, and SharePoint
 - We run a hybrid cloud tenancy—this touches organizational data governance

 What we'll document: